This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Step 2 – Pat the roast dry and then season the chuck roast with the salt and pepper.

-• Step 4 – Place the roast in a crock pot.
+Step 4 – Step 4 – Place the roast in a crock pot.
 Then top with the onions, carrots and potatoes in the crock pot.
 Pour the beef broth from the skillet in the crock pot as well.
+The add in the remain ingredients.

-• Step 10 – Serve the roast and vegetables topped with the gravy from the saucepan and topped with the fresh parsley.
+• Step 8 – Serve the roast and vegetables topped with the gravy from the saucepan and topped with the fresh parsley on a serving platter.
 Enjoy!

 Venison Roast potatoes and carrots on a platter with gravy being poured over